gbgabiola/notes/quotes.md

 > "As soon as we started programming, we found to our surprise that it wasn't as easy to get programs right as we had thought.
 Debugging had to be discovered.
 I can remember the exact instant when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs." - Maurice Wilkes

-> "Create something today even if it sucks." - Unknown

 > "Decide whether or not the goal is worth the risks involved.
 If it is, stop worrying." - Amelia Earhart